MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/07-manage-meeting-presentation-experience.md

 1. Select **Save**.

-## Manage what attendees can see
+## Manage which content and video is shared with attendees

 In meetings where sensitive information is being shared, it can be important to minimize the risk of sharing inappropriate information.

-The following table shows settings that can help manage what attendees see in a meetings.
+The following table shows settings that can help manage what content and video is shared on screen in meetings.

 |Setting|Meeting organizer|Template|Sensitivity label|Teams admin|
 |:------|:----------------|:-------|:----------------|:----------|